 Virginia and Haley initially focused on reinvigorating the property, and re-opened as a bed and breakfast, venue and antiques shop in April 2016.
 In 2019, they put the house on the market to pursue their primary interests of purchasing and renovating historic homes.

 In January 2020, husband and wife, Leif Espelund and Dani Nelson purchased the property and moved to Opelika from Seattle, WA to reopen Heritage House as a boutique bed & breakfast and event facility.
 They began hosting overnight guests and events again in June 2020.
 Despite starting a travel business in the middle of a global pandemic they have found success and have since hosted thousands of satisfied travelers and dozens of special events.

 Meet the Innkeepers

 While Leif is from Oregon, Dani actually grew up just 40 miles away in Alexander City, Alabama.
-The charm of this home, neighborhood and wonderfully thriving downtown area made it an easy decision to transplant to Alabama and take up the business of hoteliers.
+The charm of this historic building, neighborhood, and wonderfully thriving downtown area made it an easy decision to transplant to Alabama and take up the business of hoteliers.
 Their extensive travels have helped drive every detail of your stay and hopefully is reflected in the warm and welcoming atmosphere.